dunglas/frankenphp/docs/worker.md

 ./frankenphp php-server --worker /path/to/your/worker/script.php
 ```

+If your PHP app is [embeded in the binary](embed.md), you can add a custom `Caddyfile` in the root directory of the app.
+It will be used automatically.

 ## Symfony Runtime

 The worker mode of FrankenPHP is supported by the [Symfony Runtime Component](https://symfony.com/doc/current/components/runtime.html).